polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

     Note the following changes to the command you are running to start the node:

-    * Instead of the predefined `--alice` account, you are using your own keys.
+    * Instead of a predefined account, you are using your own keys.
       You'll add your keys to the keystore in a separate step.

     * The `--chain` command-line option specifies the custom chain specification.